DankSteelMemes/Combolist-Breaker/README.md

 This is one of my first Python projects.
 I know it could be cleaner and probably done in a much more efficient way than it is here.
 That's the plan if I ever come back to update this.
 This will theorhetically work on any size file.
-I've tested it on a 10gb file with 260+ million lines.
+I've tested it on a 10gb file with 260+ million lines and it worked great.
+Use an SSD if you are working with large files.

 It is made to break a combolist down into a list of passwords.